4.6 Species Vulnerability, Invasiveness, and Selection Risk

 • Check local pest, disease, invasive, and policy constraints.

-• Match structural traits with target exposure and maintenance capacity.
+• Match structural traits to target exposure and care capacity.

 • Document why the recommended tree fits the site and objective.